Course Grade Appeal Policy through the regular academic process

 - If a student’s request is approved, grades of “F,” “E,” “R,” and optionally “D” in courses that were required by the student’s former academic program but that are not required by the new program will be removed from the student’s Grade Point Average.However, the courses will remain on the student’s official transcript designated with a special code indicating Academic Forgiveness (“@“).

-- Form (refer to page 7 & 8): Academic Forgiveness Form (Option 2 – Change of Curriculum)
+- Form: Academic Forgiveness Form (Option 2 – Change of Curriculum)